-A three (3) year lease is the preferred leasing term that should be considered for all leased agricultural land; however, a longer lease term may provide an incentive for renters to use enhanced conservation methods on rented land.
+A three (3) year lease is the preferred leasing term that should be considered for all leased agricultural land; however, a longer lease term may provide an incentive for renters to use enhanced conservation methods on rented land; and a shorter (1-year) lease term may be necessary for parcels that are scheduled to be converted to conservation areas in the near future.
 Renters will apply required soil amendments and will plant perennial crops, such as hay, rather than annual crops, such as corn, soybean or winter wheat.
 Ultimately, the lease term will be established at the discretion of DPRC for each and every parcel.